vimeo/vimeo-networking-java/README.md

 ```

 ### Initialization

+The `VimeoClient` instance is highly customizable through the use of the `Configuration.Builder` class.
+There are a few different default `Builder` constructors that cover core functionality.
+In the below sections, we cover examples of ways to customize your `VimeoClient` instance.
+Full implementations are in the example app.

+#### Configuration Builder for Apps with Account Management
 On app launch, configure `VimeoClient` with your client key, secret, and scope strings.
 And once initialization is complete, authenticate if necessary.
 This authentication can include [client credentials](#client-credentials-grant) or authentication via [code grant](#oauth-authorization-code-grant).

 If you choose to pass in an `AccountStore`, the authenticated account will automatically be persisted.
 Once authentication is complete, you can access the persisted `VimeoAccount` object through `VimeoClient#getVimeoAccount()`.
 For a basic implementation of an `AccountStore`, please refer to [this file in the example app](example/src/main/java/com/vimeo/android/networking/example/vimeonetworking/TestAccountStore.java)